Player52/PasswordsToGo/Becoming an Admin.md

    Head of Community Activity, engagement, Q&A Lead and all other Community-related jobs.

 - **Chief Project Officer:**
    Head of the Project  itself.
-They decide whether Pull requests are accepted, managing the project, and Head of new features.
+They decide whether Pull requests are accepted, manage the project, and Head of new features.

 - **Admin**
-   They assist in all of the Admin roles.
-They Help in all departments.
-There can be up to 11 Admins in this role, making 15 total admins.
+   They assist in all administrative roles and help in all departments.
+There can be up to 11 Admins in this role, making a total of 15 admins.

   ---